+The Windows Recovery Environment (WinRE) is a companion operating system installed alongside Windows 10, in a separate partition.
+It can help us with troubleshooting, recovery, or booting from external media, such as a USB stick.
 Windows RE can repair common issues that cause an unbootable operating system.
 Microsoft has also made it possible for the IT admin to customize it.
 They can add additional drivers, languages, diagnostic tools and can also include parts of Windows PE (Windows Preinstallation Environment).
 It is available on all Windows 10 and Windows Server installations.

 Windows RE is preinstalled on the OS, so you don’t need to create a bootable USB or ISO when troubleshooting.

-How to boot into the Windows Recovery Environment
+How to enter Windows Recovery Environment

 Since Windows RE is preinstalled in Windows 10, you can boot into it.
 There are multiple ways to do it.